 [Section 95 inserted by No. 42 of 2004 s.
 82.]

-96. Term of office
+96. Term of office of governing body’s nominee members

 (1) Subject to this Act, a nominee member holds office for such period not exceeding 3 years as is specified in the instrument of his appointment but is eligible for reappointment.